Absurd fantasies & Refexive De-Constructions:

 I saw this in high school and it also introduced me to the genius musician Robyn Hitchcock, who I’ve now seen live twice.

-Mood: what if your wedding vows were a Neil Young lyrics?
+Mood: what if your wedding vows were Neil Young lyrics?

 5. Patrice Chéreau’s La Reine Margot (1994)